Sidney Poitier, first black to win the Oscar for Best Actor, dies at 94 | Movie theater

 The actor is also known for the films “Ao Mestre, com Affection”, “Guess Who’s Coming for Dinner” and “No Calor da Noite”, all released in 1967.

-Among his works as a director, he highlighted “Loucos de Dar Nó” (1980).
+Sidney Poitier and Katharine Houghton in ‘Guess Who’s Come to Dinner?’ — Photo: Disclosure

+As a director, Poitier worked with his friend Harry Belafonte and Bill Cosby on 1974’s “It Happened on a Saturday” and Richard Pryor and Gene Wilder on 1980’s “Crazy to Knot.”

-Sidney Poitier, who was one of the last living stars of Hollywood’s Golden Age, was honored by the Academy in 2002, receiving the Oscar for Conjunto da Obra for his contribution to cinema.
+Poitier, who was one of the last living stars of Hollywood’s Golden Age, was honored by the Academy in 2002, receiving an Oscar for the Conjunto da Obra for his contribution to cinema.

-His last appearance at the Oscars was in 2014, when he presented the award for Best Director alongside actress Angelina Jolie.
+His last Oscar appearance was in 2014, when he presented the award for Best Director alongside Angelina Jolie.
 On the occasion, the actor received a standing ovation by those present.

+Angelina Jolie and Sidney Poitier present Best Director at the 2014 Oscars. — Photo: John Shearer/Invision/AP

+“The film industry was not yet ready to elevate more than one minority personality to star status,” he wrote in his autobiography “This Life.”

+“At the time, I embodied the hopes of an entire people.
+I had no control over the content of the films, but I could turn down a role, which I did many times.”

-In addition to his work in theaters, Poitier was also a major civil rights activist, receiving the Presidential Medal of Freedom from President Obama in 2009 for his constant work in the cause.
+In addition to his work in theaters, Poitier was a great civil rights activist, receiving the Presidential Medal of Freedom by President Obama in 2009 for his constant work in the cause.

+In August 2009, then-President Barack Obama bestows a presidential medal on actor Sidney Poitier — Photo: Jewel SAMAD / AFP

 In addition, he was also Ambassador of the Bahamas in Japan between 1997 and 2007.

-Poitier was married for 45 years to Joanna Shimkus, his second wife, with whom he had six children.
-Among them, American actress Sydney Tamiia Poitier.
+Poitier was married for 45 years to Joanna Shimkus, his second wife, with whom he had six children, including actress Sydney Tamiia Poitier.

-Sidney Poitier — Photo: PASCAL LE SEGRETAIN / GETTY IMAGES NORTH AMERICA / AFP